 Do you snore or have a difficult time staying awake during the day?

-Sleep apnea: A condition in which breathing becomes shallow or stops while you sleep.
+Breathing problems: Sleep apnea, a condition in which breathing becomes shallow or stops while you sleep.
 It is usually associated with loud snoring and daytime sleepiness.
 If left untreated, sleep apnea may cause heart disease, obesity, stroke, and increased mortality.

-Narcolepsy: A genetic disorder that causes sudden uncontrollable sleepiness, vivid dreaming, "sleep attacks," sudden loss of muscle tone when emotional, and sometime hallucinations.
+Neurological problems: Narcolepsy, a condition that causes sudden uncontrollable sleepiness, vivid dreaming, "sleep attacks," a loss of muscle control and sometime hallucinations.

 Insomnia: The inability to initiate and or maintain sleep.
 Often, this may be due to emotional or situational circumstances.
 If it lasts more than a few weeks, you may have a more serious problem.

 These are some of the most common problems associated with 84 of the known sleeping disorders.

 Symptoms of a sleep disorder may include: